-Because zinc may be challenging to obtain through a standard diet, using supplements to get zinc is a healthy, useful alternative.
+Because zinc is a trace mineral, the human body doesn't need a large stockpile of it to function.
+However, since it can be difficult to regularly incorporate sources of zinc into your daily diet, using zinc supplements is beneficial.
 Phytage Laboratories provides a wide range of supplements targeted at overall health and specific conditions such as varicose veins, immune health, and cellular health.

 Because of its versatility, zinc is one of the main ingredients we use in our products.
 Another benefit to our products is their ability to promote overall health in individuals.
 For example, if you use our Varicose 911 supplement, which utilizes zinc for varicose veins, you can support a healthy immune system all by using the same supplement.

-Read on to discover the many health benefits of zinc and how it can play an integral role in leading a happy, healthy life.
+Read on to discover the many zinc health benefits and how it can play an integral role in leading a happy, healthy life.

 Zinc and the Immune System